1919 lynching in Montgomery, Alabama: Lynching of Willie Temple

 On 2 AM on September 30, 1919, a day after the lynching of Phifer and Crosky, Willie Temple was lynched in a hospital for allegedly fatally wounding Policeman Barbaree.

 Aftermath

 These lynchings were part of a period of civil unrest now known as the American Red Summer of 1919.
 Attacks on black communities and white oppression spread to more than three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
-Most deaths occurred in rural areas during events like the Elaine race riot in Arkansas, where an estimated 100 to 240 blacks and 5 whites were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 blacks and 5 whites were killed.
 Other major events of Red Summer were the Chicago race riot and Washington D.C.
 Race Riot, which caused 38 and 39 deaths, respectively.
 Both riots had many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.